robson-koji/elasticsandra/README.md

 It runs as a daemon and starts as ordinary daemons and receives an additional parameter to control interval for repetition.
 *elasticsandra.py start -interval in seconds-*

-It reads data from Elasticsearch and Cassandra, check if data is synchronized or synchronize and store in an internal dictionary.
+It reads data from Elasticsearch and Cassandra, check if data is synchronized or synchronize.
+After that it creates an internal indice in a dictionary to control synchronization.

 ##Known bugs
-- The first time the daemon runs, if data exists in databases it assumes that data databases data are in sync.
-If this is not true, on the first round old data can be replicated instead of new data from one database to another.
+- The first time the daemon runs, if data exists in databases it assumes that databases are in sync.
+If this is not true, on the first round, old data can be replicated instead of new data from one database to another.
-- Content of list type are all translated to type text in Cassandra.
+- Contents inside of list type are all translated to type text in Cassandra.
-- Timestamp data comming as unicode on the Python/Elasticsearch driver, instead of timestamp type.
+- Timestamp data is comming as unicode on the Python/Elasticsearch driver, instead of timestamp type.
 Maybe a driver bug!?
-- **There is a maing BUG which annoyed me during development.
-I could not investigate in depth but I think that it relates to this one: https://datastax-oss.atlassian.net/browse/PYTHON-124**
+- **There is a maing BUG in Cassandra which annoyed me during development, because Cassandra dyes and the cause is not well documented.
+I could not investigate in depth, but I think that it relates to this one: https://datastax-oss.atlassian.net/browse/PYTHON-124**